crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

 1. Files of tweets pulled on Nov 20th and Nov 27th.
 Files store tweets that mention any of the democratic candidates.
 2. User input
-    1. Ask user to select candidate from list, can select more than one (do we need this?)
+    1. User can put in a keyword
+    2. Will get results for the last 7 days
-3. Read in csv file
+3. Read in csv file OR get the live tweet feed
 4. Store variables in tweet object
     1. Date of tweet
     2. Candidate mentioned